How to become a social worker in California: A guide for aspiring practitioners

 - Client-centered advocacy

-Those two years will help you thoroughly prepare for filling a needed role.
+Those two years will help you become fully prepared to fill a much-needed role.
 California is eager to gain more qualified social workers.
-According to a recent study, there is a substantial shortage of behavioral health workers — including LCSWs — partially due to a large group of soon-to-retire social workers.
+One study revealed a substantial shortage of behavioral health workers — including LCSWs — partially due to a large group of soon-to-retire social workers.

 As a result, the former governor signed a bill that expedites the initial licensure process.
 In the past, it took several weeks to get the necessary ASW registration number you need to start working.
 Now, you can typically earn post-graduate experience through a paying employer before receiving that number.